Certified Speaking Professional (CSP)

 Since the CSP designation is an international designation, the accreditation requirements must meet as closely as possible, the same standards used by the other accrediting organisations elsewhere in the world (such as the NSA in the United States).

-Professional Speakers Australia does not only process accreditation applications for Australia.
-We also process applications from New Zealand, Singapore, Malaysia, Thailand and sometimes other countries.
-The guidelines have been prepared in liaison with the CSP Council of the NSA and the Global Speakers Federation Task Force.
+Professional Speakers Australia also processes accreditation applications for candidates belonging to other GSF Member Organisations, outside Australia, including applications from New Zealand, Singapore, Malaysia, Thailand and Europe for example.
+The Australian CSP guidelines have been prepared in consideration of the CSP NSA requirements, and the Global Speakers Federation Harmonisation Task Force.

 The base principle of the accreditation process is that the most important determinant of suitability for a particular designation is the market itself.

-If a speaker is delivering presentations that the market is consistently willing to pay for, then that income generating capability forms the foundation of the granting of designations.
-To that end, the process in relation to verifying income is rigorous.
+If a speaker is delivering presentations that the market is consistently willing to pay for, then that revenue generating capability forms the foundation of the granting of designations.
+To that end, the process in relation to verifying revenue is rigorous.
 It is this rigour that gives the process and the designations themselves credibility.

 All designations are only valid while a person is a financial member of Professional Speakers Australia or one of the GSF associations.
 If a member ceases to be a member of any affiliated association, their designation is removed and they must remove it from all their marketing materials and products.
 If a person rejoins an affiliated association, they must re-apply for their designation.